A Corporate Sustainability Reporting Directive (CSRD) Standards Explainer - Last Updated: March 12, 2023

 What is the EU Corporate Sustainability Reporting Directive (CSRD)?

 The Corporate Sustainability Reporting Directive (CSRD) is an EU ESG (environmental social governance) standard passed by European Union Council on November 28, 2022 designed to make corporate sustainability reporting more common, consistent, and standardized like financial accounting and reporting.
-The CSRD will apply to all companies with:
+Starting January 1, 2024 CSRD will apply to all companies with:

-- More than 20€ million in total assets
+3. More than 20€ million in total assets or balance sheet

-- Publicly-listed equities and have more than 10 employees or 20€ million revenue
+4. Publicly-listed equities who have more than 10 employees or 20€ million revenue

-The CSRD updates and replaces the existing Non-Financial Reporting Directive (NFRD), and goes into effect throughout the European Union (EU) in 2023.
-It's estimated 50,000+ companies who do business in Europe will need to report and comply with ESRS. the European Parliament adopted the Corporate Sustainability Reporting Directive (CSRD) on Thursday, November 10 2022 in a 525 to 60 vote (with 28 abstentions).
+The CSRD updates and replaces the existing Non-Financial Reporting Directive (NFRD) and Accounting Directive (2013/34/EU), and went into effect throughout the European Union (EU) starting January 1, 2024.
+It's estimated 50,000+ companies who do business in Europe will eventually need to report and comply with ESRS.
+The European Parliament adopted the Corporate Sustainability Reporting Directive (CSRD) on Thursday, November 10 2022 in a 525 to 60 vote (with 28 abstentions).

 A big goal of CSRD is to standardize and simplify sustainability reporting for companies.
 Many companies are currently under pressure to use a wide range of different sustainability reporting standards and frameworks.
 The EU CSRD aims to consolidate this into one ESG report that meets the needs of EU regulators, investors, and other stakeholders.
 The first version of CSRD standards are being drafted in collaboration with EFRAG.